This is what it’s like exploring the abandoned settlement of Kangeq, a ghost village almost completely forgotten about

-We stepped off the boat to silence.
+We stepped off the boat to silence in Kangeq.
 In Greenland, it’s almost a sound in itself.

-Like with all of Greenland, it’s hard to think that anyone ever lived here, yet they did, so far away from civilisation and society it’s difficult to comprehend that they were a part of this Earth at all.
+Like with all of Greenland, it’s hard to think that anyone ever lived here, yet they did.
+They were so far away from society it’s hard to imagine they were a part of our civilisation at all.

 Then, as walked up to the first house I saw her, an old woman hanging some washing up on a line.
 As she heard me approach she turned around and gave me a heart-warming smile, almost as if to say “you found us”.

 Behind those eyes there hid a secret, one that was to become apparent as we explored the abandoned settlement of Kangeq.

 Watch our video to see what Kangeq is really like:

 Take a boat to Kangeq

 That morning saw us head down to the harbour at Nuuk, the sun already high in the sky.

 There we were meeting up with Jon, one of the guides at Touring Greenland.
 Our plan for the day was to head over to Kangeq, an island an hour’s boat ride to the west of Nuuk.